Syed1811/PortfolioB/README.md

 # Syed Raiyan's Portfolio

 Welcome to Syed Raiyan's portfolio website!
-This repository showcases Syed Raiyan's work, skills, and experiences.
+This repository showcases my work, skills, and experiences.

 ## About

-This portfolio website provides an overview of Syed Raiyan's professional profile, including: visit [site](https://syedraiyanportfolio.netlify.app/)
+This portfolio website provides an overview of my professional profile, including: visit [site](https://syedraiyanportfolio.netlify.app/)
 - Background and education
 - Work experience and projects